MarouenMechtri/OpenStack-Heat-Installation/Docker-containers-deployment-with-OpenStack-Heat.rst

 1. Overview
 ============

-We’ve all heard about Docker and the immense amount a buzz around it from last year !
+Weâ€™ve all heard about Docker and the immense amount a buzz around it from last year !

-What’s Docker ? why is it useful ? how can we use it and integrate it into Openstack ? and how to deploy our applications with it ?
+Whatâ€™s Docker ? why is it useful ? how can we use it and integrate it into Openstack ? and how to deploy our applications with it ?

 All these questions came to our minds when we started discovering Docker.